 Our group is a leader in the development of novel numerical methods for high-dimensional problems in finance:

-Mike Giles has broken new ground on multilevel Monte-Carlo methods and their applications in finance;
+Mike Giles is a leading expert on multilevel Monte-Carlo methods and their applications in finance;

 Raphael Hauser has developed robust numerical methods for portfolio optimisation and high-dimensional optimisation problems in finance;

 Christoph Reisinger develops novel and efficient numerical methods for stochastic control problems and high-dimensional (S)PDEs and their applications in finance;

 Terry Lyons devised cubature methods in Wiener space for solving stochastic differential equations.